 Compare the graphic above to the first graphic displaying just Paid Traffic, and you get further evidence that PPC is resulting in brand awareness and increasing customer loyalty.

-Despite this great information and insight, it’s only available to Google Analytics currently tracking Ecommerce data.
+Despite this great information and insight, it’s only available to Google Analytics currently tracking ecommerce data.

-My question to Google is what about other types of conversions currently being tracked in Google Analytics?
+Our question to Google is what about other types of conversions currently being tracked in Google Analytics?
 Why isn’t there a report displaying how many days it took to submit a contact form or download a file or whatever else an account may be tracking as a goal?

-This type of report is too valuable to only apply to Ecommerce sites.
+This type of report is too valuable to only apply to ecommerce sites.